da-vu/Heart-Rate-Sensor-w-Machine-Learning/doc/lab5_report.md

         return BPM

 > Q. What are some failure modes of your frequency domain solution?

+> A. See next answer

 > Q. Compare and contrast the two different algorithms.
 Which has a lower error?
 Which has a bias closer to 0?
 Do you see any signs of mean tracking in either algorithm?
 Use the correlation and difference plots to support your argument.

 > A. The main problem would probably be having to preprocess and filter your signal for the best results.
 For most of my trials, the freq domain solution seemed more accurate with a closer to 1 R value and a closer to 0 Mean bias.
 > **Plot Frequency Domain Solution:**
 >  ![Image of Challenge](fig/l5ch3.png)
 > **Plot Time Domain Solution:**